novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-77.md

 "You're speaking informally too."

-"Tch, I can't talk to you."
+"Tch, I don't have time to talk to you."

 "What's up?
 Tell me, tell me.
 Did you pick up a girl at the nightclub or something?"

-"Your thinking...
+"That brain of yours...
 No, it's something much better."

 "Much better than that?"

 "I have a dream now.
 To go for an MBA in the U.S. later.
-Not basketball, but M!
+Not the basketball league, but M!
 B!
 A!
 You might have heard of it."

 Oh Min-woo's eyes sparkled.